 The Inland Route

 Take US Highway 1 out of Boston and transfer to Interstate 95 (I-95) outside Peabody.
 On I-95, you cross into New Hampshire, followed by Maine.

-On I-95, you will pass a variety of unique small towns and the former timber hub of Bangor, Maine.
+You will pass a variety of unique small towns and the former timber hub of Bangor, Maine.
 Enjoy the scenic forest drive until you reach Houlton, Maine.
 This is the border city where you cross into Canada.
-Once in Canada, continue to New Brunswick Route 95 headed east.

-If pressed for time, continue along Novia Scotia Highway 102.
-After passing Miller Lake, take Nova Scotia Highway 118.
+If pressed for time, continue past Miller Lake.
 This highway brings you to the heart of your destination, Halifax, Nova Scotia.